 |Profession:||Singer, Record producer, Musician, Rapper, Television producer, Actor, Songwriter|

 |Nationality:||United States of America|

-Earnings and Business Ventures:
+Akon Business Ventures:

 Akon’s most ambitious plan is to create a hyper-city just a few miles away from Senegal’s capital.
-This futuristic city would run completely on Akon’s own personal bitcoin currency, Akoin, with all transactions using this monetary system.
+This futuristic city would run completely on Akon’s own personal bitcoin currency, Akoin, with all transactions happening using this monetary system.

-Akon is most famous for songs such as “Smack That” and “Locked Up,” but fans of many genres often hear Akon’s characteristic vocal signature on their favorite songs.
+Akon is famous for songs such as “Smack That” and “Locked Up,” but fans of different genres often hear Akon’s characteristic vocal signature on their favorite songs.
 In terms of statistics, there aren’t many who can match Akon.
 He has countless songs that have been certified platinum, including four tracks that went three times platinum.

 According to the Guinness Book of World Records, more people use his songs for ringtones than any other artist in the world.
 He also is the only solo artist in history to simultaneously occupy the top two spots on the Billboard Hot 100 on two separate occasions.

 What is Akon’s Net Worth?:

 Akon net worth is around $80 million (approx.) in 2023.
 Akon is famous name in the music world, transcending the boundaries of hip-hop to become one of the most influential figures in the entertainment industry.